-- The device will substitute for high frequency hearing loss to the extent of helping the user in everyday communication. - The device will use vibro-tactile stimulation. - The device should be self contained, portable, and discrete. - Complete a testable prototype for analysis of frequency range and wear-ability. - Test the prototype, obtain results, and determine efficacy.
+- The device will substitute for high frequency hearing loss to the extent of helping the user in everyday communication. - The device will use vibro-tactile stimulation. - The device should be self contained, portable, and discrete. - The device should not cause discomfort to the user. - A testable prototype will be completed for analysis of frequency range and wearability.